About the Park

 - Approximately 2.5 million annual visitors

-- Three playgrounds, nine asphalt and three grass tennis courts, seven miles of running/walking trails, twelve softball/kickball fields, six soccer fields, three baseball fields, and other open green spaces for sports and recreation
+- Three playgrounds, nine concrete and three grass tennis courts, eight pickleball courts, seven miles of running/walking trails, twelve softball/kickball fields, six soccer fields, three baseball fields, and other open green spaces for sports and recreation

 - Ten historic pavilions and four picnic sites for affordable gatherings and events

-- Free wading pool and Muckerman fountain welcome thousands for cool relief each summer
+- Free Muckerman Fountain and splash pad welcome thousands for cool relief each summer

-- More than 200,000 annually attend cultural events such as Festival of Nations, Food Truck Friday, and Tower Grove Farmers’ Market
+- More than 200,000 annually attend cultural events such as the International Institute's Festival of Nations, Sauce Food Truck Friday, and Tower Grove Farmers’ Market

 - Free concerts from the St. Louis Symphony and Compton Heights Community Band, and the Summer Children’s Concert Series offer music throughout the year for local audiences

-- There are about 6,770 trees in Tower Grove Park, consisting of approximately two hundred species
+- There are about 7,000 trees in Tower Grove Park, consisting of approximately 290 tree types

 - The estimated value of Tower Grove Park’s tree population is about $10.2 million

-- Native plantings in new savannah areas and seven thousand recent plantings in riparian waterway corridors provide habitat and sustenance for Monarch butterflies and pollinators
+- Native plantings in new savannah areas and 7,000 recent plantings in riparian waterway corridors provide habitat and sustenance for Monarch butterflies and pollinators